didierfred/SimpleModifyHeaders/README.md

 The parameters button permits to:
 - Activate debug mode: shows detailed log messages in the extension debugging console of the browser.
 - Show comments: show comments field on the config panel
 - Filter URL by rules: activate the possibility to filter URL for each rule in the config panel.
-The header field will be modified only if the URL contains the configured value.
+The header field will be modified only if the URL contains one of the configured values (using semicolon as separator)

 ## Firefox-specific issue